spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

-# 2 vms linux and fun with monitoring in zabbix
+# zabbix Linux by Zabbix agent and fun with monitoring (2 vms) and more

 ## Zabbix 6 is installed